 Whether ED can be reversed entirely or not also depends on the type.
 Primary ED that is characterized by a complete lack of erection since birth is complicated to treat.
 Secondary ED, which is erectile dysfunction that occurs in men who previously had no problems in achieving an erection, can be treated with the right medication or surgery.

 Treatment usually addresses the underlying cause, and if erectile dysfunction in males is being caused by a disease or health condition, the disease has to be treated for ED to disappear or become a less frequent occurrence.
 For instance, people suffering from cardiovascular diseases can benefit from regular exercise.
-For psychologically related causes, counseling and therapy are usually helpful.
+For psychologically related causes, counselling and therapy are usually helpful.

 Below are various treatment options for erectile dysfunction, depending on the cause.